-Given the surge that happened once all travel restrictions were removed took the overseas property market to an all-time high in 2021, I thought the numbers for 2022 would be good.
-However, I certainly wasn't expecting them be be so good and in the event, they have exceeded all expectations.
-As a result, a total of 143,629 overseas buyers purchased a property in Spain in 2022 and the overseas sector represented 20.6% market share of the overall market.
+Once all travel restrictions were removed the overseas property market surged to an all-time high in 2021 and went even higher in 2022.
+However, I certainly wasn't expecting the figures to be so good and in the event, they exceeded all expectations with a total of 143,629 overseas buyers buying a property in Spain in 2022.
+The overseas sector represented 20.6% market share of the overall market.
 In addition, all the Mediterranean mainland coastal regions, plus the Balearic and Canary Islands, recorded the highest transaction numbers ever by foreigners in one year.

 One effect of the post-pandemic surge is we have a market with a serious lack of supply, above all in the resale sector, and people can't buy what isn't there.
-Even before Covid-19 arrived there was a supply side deficit in the quality resale sector in prime locations.
-If we compare the total of overseas buyers in 2021 and 2022 with the three best years prior to the pandemic we can count approximately 41,000 additional purchases by overseas buyers.
-That's a lot of demand entering the market in a short time period and that's bound to create supply shortages.
+Even before Covid-19 arrived there was a supply side deficit in the quality resale sector in prime locations and this has been exacerbated by the numbers entering the market over a short time period without a similar surge in supply.
 Apart from those playing pandemic 'catch up', in my opinion the market is also showing signs of higher than normal new demand.
 Some buyers tell us they are bringing forward their plans to buy in Spain.
 And while some are looking for a second home we are also seeing buyers looking at a Spanish property as a possible 'work from home' base.